Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

 ## Overview

-Checks the installed Keycloak version against the endoflife.date API and alerts if the version is end-of-life (EOL) or if newer major, minor, or patch releases are available.
-By default, the check alerts 30 days before the official EOL date.
-The offset is configurable via `--offset-eol`.
+Checks the installed Keycloak version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

 **Important Notes:**

-* Verified against Keycloak 17 to 26
+* Verified against Keycloak 17 to 26.
 * All API paths are relative to `--url`.
-An instance that serves below a context path (Keycloak 16 and older by default, or a Quarkus instance started with `--http-relative-path=/auth`) needs that path in `--url`, for example `--url=http://127.0.0.1:8080/auth`
+An instance that serves below a context path (Keycloak 16 and older by default, or a Quarkus instance started with `--http-relative-path=/auth`) needs that path in `--url`, for example `--url=http://127.0.0.1:8080/auth`.
-* See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for setting up the required API credentials (only needed if `version.txt` is not available).
+* See [Creating an API user account to monitor Keycloak](https://linuxfabrik.github.io/monitoring-plugins/plugins-keycloak/) for setting up the required API credentials, which are only needed where `version.txt` is not available.
 * On that fallback path the account needs the client role `manage-realm` of the `master-realm` client.
-Keycloak 26.7 and later report the `systemInfo` section of `/admin/serverinfo` only to an account holding that role
+Keycloak 26.7 and later report the `systemInfo` section of `/admin/serverinfo` only to an account holding that role.

 **Data Collection:**

-* Determines the installed Keycloak version by first trying to read `version.txt` from the local installation directory (`--path`, default: `/opt/keycloak`)
+* Reads the installed Keycloak version from `version.txt` in the installation directory (default: `/opt/keycloak`, configurable via `--path`)
-* If the file is not found, falls back to querying the Keycloak Admin REST API at `/admin/serverinfo` (requires `--username`, `--password`, and `--url`)
+* Falls back to the Keycloak Admin REST API at `/admin/serverinfo` where that file is absent, which needs `--url`, `--username` and `--password`
-* Compares the installed version against the endoflife.date API (`https://endoflife.date/api/keycloak.json`)
+* Compares against the [endoflife.date API](https://endoflife.date/api/keycloak.json) to determine EOL status and available updates
-* Caches the endoflife.date response in a local SQLite database to reduce API calls
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet